 A leg press machine is a machine that helps you get your legs in a better shape.
 It achieves that by getting you to do leg presses.
 A leg press is basically an exercise where you are pushing some weight away from you using your legs.

-The machine usually comes with a backrest on one side, where you support your back and on the other side there are a bunch of weights that you have to push.
+The machine usually comes with a backrest on one side, where you support your back.
+On the other side there are a bunch of weights that you have to push.
 As you push your legs the weights move further, and they start coming closer once you take your legs towards you.
 This helps you get a good lower-body workout and exercises a number of muscles in your legs.

 Using a leg press machine is also beneficial for building and enhancing your squat strength.
-There are multiple variants in this leg press machine, which allow you to perform different kinds of exercises.
+There are multiple variants in this leg press machine.
+They allow you to perform different kinds of exercises.
 Let us take a closer look at each of them:

 Different Types of Leg Press Machines